reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

   alt="React Devtools"
   style={{maxWidth: '100%'}}
 />
-FIXME new screenshot (and explain how to show host components?)

 The React DevTools let you check the props and the state of your React components.

 After installing React DevTools, you can right-click on any element on the page, click "Inspect" to open the developer tools, and the React tabs ("⚛️ Components" and "⚛️ Profiler") will appear as the last tabs to the right.
 Use "⚛️ Components" to inspect the component tree.

-**However, note there is one extra step to get it working with CodeSandbox:** Just above the rendered components, click the **Open In New Window** button in the top right corner.
-In the new tab that opens, the devtools should now have the React tabs.
+If developing in a web browser you can find the React DevTools tab under the browser section.

 ## Completing the Game {/*completing-the-game*/}